A strategy for Practicing the harmonica

 Are you stranded in a sea of scales or ready to throw your metronome at the wall?

-I'd like to suggest a strategy for thinking about practice in 3 levels to help
+Here's a strategy for thinking about practice in 3 levels.

 As musicians, teachers and students, we are always asking the question of how to practice.